-Our Associate Editor Lindene Cleary road-tested Mitzo’s family friendly dim sum brunch:
+Our Editor Lindene Cleary road-tested Mitzo’s family friendly dim sum brunch:

 If you like to enjoy dim sum with your fancy pants on, the weekend brunch at Mitzo is the place for you.
 The food here is creative yet authentic, and downright delicious.
 Mitzo is famous for its char siew, and we can see why – cooked in a divine caramelised sugar so it almost resembles a crispy toffee, it’s sweet, tender, and oh-so more-ish.
 The char siew pau is a sight to behold in its gorgeous gold-flecked, black-bunned pillowy form, and the escargot cheese puff is just good, cheesy fun.
 Accompanied by excellent cocktails or free flow Veuve Clicquot, this is one darn fine way to spend a weekend meal.
 But where do the kids go?
 Right next to you, of course, in the spacious kids’ play room!
 The room has easy access from the main dining room so you can keep one eye on your pau and one on your little peeps.

 Where: Mitzo Weekend Brunch, Level 4, Grand Park Orchard, 270 Orchard Road, Singapore 238857; www.mitzo.sg

 When: Sat, Sun, and p/h 11:30am – 2:30pm.